About Nuclear Fusion: The Next Economics And Mining The Moon

 Although helium-3 is incredibly scarce on Earth, there is an abundance of it on the Moon.
 There is estimated to be roughly one million tonnes of helium-3 on our nearest neighbour.
 The reason why there is so little helium-3 on Earth is because of the atmosphere which prevents exposure to the solar winds which carry helium-3 with them.

 The Moon has little or no atmosphere and is constantly exposed to solar winds.
 Over hundreds of millions of years constant exposure to the sun has resulted in a huge stockpile of helium-3 on our lunar satellite.
+It therefore stands to reason that mining the Moon to obtain helium-3 should be an option.

 The Problems With Helium Three

 However, mining helium-3 from the Moon would create huge logistical issues.
 The material would have to be processed on the Moon and more than likely a colony of people would be required to run this operation.
+Mining the moon might not be technically possible for decades to come.

 Though proponents of helium-3, such as Kulcinski,view it as being able to provide energy to all the world, they have been criticised for their estimations of how much energy can be obtained per unit of helium-3.